 Holmes appears to be this rather cold and distant figure who holds the rest of humanity at arm’s length.
-But deep down I believe–much deeper down–he is a man of tremendous sensitivity and feeling.” –Jeremy Brett.
-The Bryan Times 8th September 1988.
+But deep down I believe – much deeper down – he is a man of tremendous sensitivity and feeling.” –Jeremy Brett.

 Jeremy Brett IS Sherlock Holmes by Maureen Whittaker is an updated version of the Granada Sherlock Holmes section of the definitive performance biography, Jeremy Brett Playing a Part.
 Releasing for the Holidays, what better gift for that Sherlockian, or Holmesian, or Brettian fan on your list.